syncfusion-content/blazor-docs/blazor/input-mask/style-appearance.md

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.

-## Customizing the appearance of Input Mask wrapper element
+## Customizing the appearance of Input Mask element

-Use the following CSS to customize the appearance of wrapper element.
+Use the following CSS to customize the appearance of Input Mask element.

 ```css
 /* To specify height, font size, and border */